GamaSJ/JeuduPendu/README.md

 Hello!

-For you to use this code you have to do the following:
+For you to play the game you have to do the following:

 a) Create a txt file with words (one per line, all in lower case).
    An example of such file is available under the name "mots_pendu.txt".
 You can use it directly to run the game.